a-meijer/showcase/ELO/README.md

 ## ReadMe
 ### Purpose
-The purpose of this project is to create a ranking system of the Men's Singles badminton players who participated in the  2024 Jack Underhill and 2024 Provincial Championships, because these two tournaments determined the official Badminton BC Senior Men's Singles Badminton Rankings as of June 1, 2024: https://badmintoncanada.tournamentsoftware.com/ranking/category.aspx?id=39968&category=415
-Unfortunately, Badminton BC's current ranking system is not very accurate, so I would advise Badminton BC to use my ranking system instead, running my algorithm on as many tournaments as possible, using match data from all of the tournaments on badmintoncanada.tournamentsoftware.com.
+To demonstrate a ranking system for badminton that is more accurate than the official rankings for British Columbia.

 ### Introduction
+The official Badminton BC Senior Men's Singles Rankings are based on tournament results (placement) in only two tournaments:
+ - 2024 Jack Underhill
+ - 2024 Provincial Championships
+These two tournaments determined the official Badminton BC Senior Men's Singles Badminton Rankings as of June 1, 2024: https://badmintoncanada.tournamentsoftware.com/ranking/category.aspx?id=39968&category=415
+A ranking based on tournament placement alone is suboptimal because the luck of the draw creates inaccuracies in the rankings compared to what can be achieved with a ranking system based on match results, especially because tournament organizers use a Single Elimination format instead of Double Elimination.
+Double Elimination creates a more accurate placement result, a higher resolution result if you will.
+Plus, it makes the matches more meaningful because it doesn't require any consolation matches.
+Copying match data from tournaments on badmintoncanada.tournamentsoftware.com and creating a ranking system based on match results is another way to create a higher resolution ranking, especially with a large number of matches.
+The more data, the better.
 The Elo Ranking System can be used with CSV files to easily create ranking systems for almost any competitive activity.
-This project contains three main files: inputRankings.csv, inputMatches.csv, and updateRankings.py. updateRankings.py is used to create new rankings based on the input rankings and matches.
-When the algorithm is run on an empty or nonexistent inputRankings.csv file, a new one will be created according to the results of the matches.
+The algorithm at work in this project uses two CSV files:
+ - inputRankings.csv
+ - inputMatches.csv
+It works by creating a dictionary of player objects based on the data in inputRankings.csv and then updating the dictionary based on the data in each line of inputMatches.csv.
+The algorithm then outputs the data to a hardcoded output CSV file.
+This is implemented in each of the Python files for each of the variations of the prototype.

 ### Creating CSV Files With Match Data
+The first iteration of prototypes for this ELO ranking system run on only the data from the same tournaments that contribute to the 2024 rankings.
+This is to demonstrate how changes to the algorithm's initialization affect the results.
+Later iterations will include match results from additional tournaments.
+Matches are publicly available on badmintoncanada.tournamentsoftware.com, but apparently it is against the site policy to use automation to scrape the website for data.
+It is easy enough to manually copy and paste the match results into spreadsheets.
-Matches are publicly available on badmintoncanada.tournamentsoftware.com For the purposes of demonstration I will only use matches from the two tournaments that were used to determine the current BC Senior Rankings as of June 1, 2024.
+In the first iteration of prototyping, the algorithm only uses matches from the two tournaments that were used to determine the current BC Senior Rankings as of June 1, 2024.

 Here is the link to the Men's Singles draw match page for the 2024 Jack Underhill: